maykinmedia/objects-api/docs/installation/quickstart.rst

       $ docker compose exec web src/manage.py createsuperuser

-6. Retrieve an object via the Objects API in your webbrowser:
+6. Retrieve an object via the Open Objecten API in your webbrowser:

    .. code::

       http://localhost:8000/api/v1/objects/

-After you have the Objects API and the Objecttypes API running you can configure :ref:`admin_authentication`, :ref:`admin_authorization` and use the API's.
+After you have Open Objecten running you can configure :ref:`admin_authentication`, :ref:`admin_authorization` and use the API's.